 5.18.
 High voltage installations

-(1) The manager of a mine where high voltage equipment is installed must appoint in writing one or more competent persons (in this regulation referred to as “high voltage operators”) to be responsible for high voltage installations at the mine.
+(1) The manager of a mine where high voltage equipment is installed must appoint in writing one or more competent persons (in this regulation referred to as high voltage operators) to be responsible for high voltage installations at the mine.

 Penalty: See regulation 17.1.